Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: Introduction

 \section{Introduction}

-\acp{SDV} represent an emerging trend in the automotive industry \cite{Liu2022, deloitteSoftwaredefinedVehicles, towardsautomotiveSoftwareDefined}, where vehicle functionalities, behaviors, and features are increasingly controlled by software rather than hardware components \cite{10394507,ibmSoftwareDefined, 10217971}.
+\acp{SDV} represent an emerging trend in the automotive industry \cite{s42154-022-00179-z, deloitteSoftwaredefinedVehicles, towardsautomotiveSoftwareDefined}, where vehicle functionalities, behaviors, and features are increasingly controlled by software rather than hardware components \cite{10394507,ibmSoftwareDefined, 10217971}.
 It is estimated that by 2040, 40\% of the total revenue of the automotive industry will come from digitally enabled services \cite{accenture2022software, hoyal2024software}.

-This paradigm shift suggests a gradual redesign of current architectures and the entire industry, providing users with benefits such as greater flexibility, easier upgrades, personalized customization, and the integration of advanced technologies \cite{JamaWhitePaper}.
-This evolution affects not only development and operations, but also enables new business models and forms of collaboration, such as the partnership between \acp{OEM} and tech companies \cite{boschmobilityBoschSoftwaredefined}.
-However, the increasing presence of software components has led to an increase in cyber attacks.
+Recent industry analyses indicate that the convergence of \ac{AI} solutions, such as Vision-Language Models (VLM), and software-defined architectures is transforming vehicles into adaptive, continuously evolving platforms, positioning \acp{SDV} as a cornerstone for next-generation automotive innovation and competitiveness \cite{wardsauto2025_ai_sdv,mckinsey2025_software_defined_hardware_ai}.
+This paradigm shift suggests a gradual redesign of current architectures and the entire industry, providing users with benefits such as greater flexibility, easier upgrades, personalized customization, and the integration of autonomous technologies \cite{JamaWhitePaper}.
+This evolution affects not only development and operations, but also enables new business models and forms of collaboration, such as partnerships between \acp{OEM} and technology companies \cite{boschmobilityBoschSoftwaredefined}.
+In this context, firms traditionally rooted in the technology sector are increasingly entering the automotive domain and operating as vehicle manufacturers or mobility providers \cite{google_waymo2025, xiaomi_automotive2025}.